Peripheral Vascular Disease

 Asymptomatic PVD patients may not require any treatment.
 Blood thinners and a few medications may have to be added to make sure there is no disease progression.
 This would ideally include Ecosprin and sometimes a low dose anticoagulant like Rivaroxaban may be added.

-Claudicants may be treated in two ways.
-For lifestyle non limiting claudicants, conservative management may be tried with blood thinners and with exercise programs.
+Claudicants (pain in the legs or arms that occurs while walking or using the arms) may be treated in two ways.
+For lifestyle non limiting claudicants, conservative management may be tried with blood thinners and exercise programs.

 For lifestyle limiting claudication, intervention may be suggested depending on the level of blockage.
 For short blockages stenting or drug coated balloon angioplasty may be advised.
 For more complex lesions and blockages, bypass surgery may be suggested.
-This varies from case to case and treatment is tailor made depending in multiple clinical parameters.
+This varies from case to case and treatment is tailored depending on multiple clinical parameters.

 Sometimes both surgery and stenting may be combined called “hybrid procedures.”
 For critical or acute limb ischemia, revascularization to improve the blood flow is essential.
 This generally involves angioplasty and/or stenting and sometimes combined with a bypass.
-This requires admission and is followed by a surgical clean up of the wound or ulcer and may sometimes also require an amputation.
+This requires admission and is followed by a surgical clean up of the wound or ulcer and in extreme cases also require an amputation.

 Angioplasty/Stenting for Peripheral Vascular Disease

-• Just like the heart, stents can be placed in any blood vessel of your body.
+• Just like the heart, stents can be placed in any blood vessel of your body by an interventional radiologist.

 • To open the blockages of your lower limb, opening of the block with a balloon may be done - this is called angioplasty.